Teyras/MT/text/chapters/130_evaluation.md

 ### Evaluation of Performance Metrics

+TODO illustrate the observations with graphs... somehow (without using up four pages)

+TODO show that page faults don't really happen

-In this section, we try to explain the changes in results of our time measurements caused by using `isolate` and increasing the system load using the data gathered by `perf` (the exact list of counted events is in Section
+In this section, we try to explain the changes in results of our time measurements caused by using `isolate` and increasing the system load using the data gathered by `perf` (the exact list of counted events can be found in Section \ref{measured-data}).
-\ref{measured-data}).
 With the exception of `page-faults`, the events form pairs of the number of hits and the total number of accesses for a type of cache.
 Therefore, it is natural to also examine the miss ratio for these counters.

 The miss ratio for L1 data cache loads seems close to zero for every workload except `bsearch`.
 However, the absolute number of misses is substantial (in the order of millions of events per iteration).
 The miss ratio is also higher when using `isolate`, although it is still in the order of tenths of a percent.
-Also, no change in the number of misses was observed with increasing system load.
+No change in the number of misses was observed with increasing system load.
 This shows that the values in L1 cache are used very frequently and it performs well in all cases.

 For stores in the last level cache, the miss ratio seems larger with `isolate` than on the bare metal.
 However, it does not increase with the system load as